aethletic/rick/README.md

 ## 🐣 Create Bot
 When creating a bot, you can pass the second parameter with the configuration of the bot.

+It is not necessary to specify all parameters.
+You can specify only those that you will use or you can omit the parameters at all.
 ```php
 $config = [
     // (OPTIONAL) after changing the bot version, the first message